top of page

 A few patterns that work:

 • Lead with the cost of inaction, not the virtue of action.
-"If we do not fund this, our incident rate trajectory suggests two additional Sev-1 incidents over the next six months at an estimated cost of $200K each."
+"If we do not fund this, our incident-rate trajectory suggests two additional Sev-1 incidents over the next six months, at a cost we model from our own last few incidents."
+(Fill in your figure.)
 This is the same argument as "quality is important" but in a language the CFO speaks.

 • Tie the investment to a customer outcome the CFO cares about.
 Quality work that prevents incidents is quality work that protects customer retention.
 Frame it that way.
 Retention is on the CFO's dashboard.
 Internal engineering hygiene is not.